You Don’t Always Have to Hold the Door Open—and 10 Other Rules of Modern Elevator Etiquette

 If you're a front runner, don't just step aside when people need to exit

 Step all the way out of the elevator instead.
-“If you’re standing toward the front of the elevator, step off completely instead of moving to the side and making people feel uncomfortable,” Grussing says.
-“When you do step off, step to the left hand side.
-Then, politely, quietly and quickly come back in.”
+"If you're standing toward the front of the elevator, step off completely instead of moving to the side and making people feel uncomfortable," Grussing says.
+"When you do step off, step to the left-hand side.
+Then, politely, quietly and quickly come back in."
+In addition to these modern day etiquette rules, here are Victorian-era etiquette rules that need to make a comeback.

 Know how long is too long to hold the door open for others